 The Greenwood, S.C. native earned a Bachelor of Science in Sport Management from Winthrop in 2005 and his Master's in Exercise Science from Campbell in 2010.

-Morton along with his wife, Shelitha Cole-Morton, resides in the Greenville area.
+Morton along with his wife, Shelitha Cole-Morton, resides in the Spartanburg area.